Bow Tie Pasta with Sausage

 - sweet onion

 - balsamic vinegar

 - bow tie pasta

 - Parmesan cheese

-On Buying Ground Sausage
+Tips for Buying Ground Sausage

 When shopping for ground sausage, I always look for the lowest fat option I can find.
 I like Oldham’s Country Sausage, which has 16 grams of fat.
 There’s also William’s Country Sausage that boasts a mere 11 grams, if you can find it.
-With either of these brands, you don’t sacrifice any flavor, and it’s not necessary to drain the fat after cooking.
+With either of these brands, you won’t sacrifice any flavor, and it’s not necessary to drain the fat after cooking.
 A real plus!

 On Using Fresh Vegetables and Herbs

 I love to use fresh vegetables and herbs in this recipe.
 It’s the perfect dish to use your favorite garden vegetables.
 I’ve listed onion, bell peppers, and garlic, but I’ve also included sliced zucchini, yellow squash, and mushrooms to this mix.
 But I always try to include the peppers, as that is what really makes this tomato sauce special.